hazelcast/hazelcast-reference-manual/src/Preface.md

 Welcome to the Hazelcast Reference Manual.
 This manual includes concepts, instructions and samples to guide you on how to use Hazelcast and build Hazelcast applications.

-As the reader of this manual, you must be familiar with the Java programming language and you should have installed your preferred IDE.
+As the reader of this manual, you must be familiar with the Java programming language and you should have installed your preferred Integrated Development Environment (IDE).

 ## Hazelcast Editions

 This Reference Manual covers all editions of Hazelcast.
 Throughout this manual:

 - **Hazelcast** refers to the open source edition of Hazelcast in-memory data grid middleware.
-It is also the name of the company providing the Hazelcast product.
+It is also the name of the company (Hazelcast, Inc.) providing the Hazelcast product.
 - <font color="#3981DB">**Hazelcast Enterprise**</font> - a commercially licensed edition of Hazelcast which provides high-value enterprise features in addition to Hazelcast.
 - <font color="##153F75">**Hazelcast Enterprise HD**</font> - a commercially licensed edition of Hazelcast which provides High-Density (HD) Memory Store and Hot Restart Persistence features in addition to Hazelcast Enterprise.